adarshpatel3436/adarshpatel3436/README.md

-- 🔭 I’m an AIML student passionate about building intelligent systems
+- 🔭 I’m an AIML student passionate about building AI systems
-- 🌱 I’m currently learning Machine Learning, Python, and Full Stack
+- 🌱 I’m currently learning Spring boot
 - 👯 I’m looking to collaborate on AI/ML and open-source projects
 - 💡 Exploring how AI can solve real-world problems
 - 📫 How to reach me: pateladarsh3436@gmail.com
-- ⚡ Fun fact: I love building projects fast!
+- ⚡ I love building projects